Best code review tools 2024

 • It’s available as an extension for Visual Studio Code, allowing developers to not only commit changes (which is also supported by GitHub), but also to review code within the IDE.

-Gitlab’s Cons
+GitLab’s Cons

 • Premium subscriptions are expensive.